What Makes Good Pu’er Tea, and Which Type Tastes Better?

 Which Type of Pu'er Tea Tastes Better?

 Ripe Pu'er tea is processed through artificial methods.
-It typically takes 5 to 10 years for the tea to mature, during which it undergoes “pile fermentation,” enriching its flavor and enhancing its aroma.
+It typically takes 5 to 10 years for the tea to mature, during which it undergoes “pile ,” enriching its flavor and enhancing its aroma.
 Ripe Pu'er tea is softer and less stimulating on the palate due to the processing.

 What Makes Good Pu'er Tea, and Which Type Tastes Better?-4